Parenting styles: Authoritarian

+Recents studies have continued to find results that authoritative parenting is associated with positive developmental outcomes, including stronger emotional regulation, high academic achievement, better wellbeing, and lower anxiety rates.
+Researchers suggest these outcomes may result from a combination of consistent boundaries, high expectations and emotional support that characterizes authoritative parenting.

-Indulgent or Permissive
+Indulgent or permissive

 The parent is responsive but not demanding.

 Indulgent parenting, also called permissive, non-directive, lenient, libertarian, or (by supporters) anti-authoritarian, is characterized as having few behavioral expectations for the child.
 "Indulgent parenting is a style of parenting in which parents are very involved with their children but place few demands or controls on them".
 Parents are nurturing and accepting, and they are responsive to the child's needs and wishes.
 Indulgent parents do not require children to regulate themselves or behave appropriately.
 As adults, children of indulgent parents will pay less attention to avoiding behaviors that cause aggression in others.

 Permissive parents try to be "friends" with their child and do not play a parental role.
 The expectations of the child are very low, and there is little discipline.
 Permissive parents also allow children to make their own decisions, giving them advice as a friend.
 This type of parenting is very lax, with few punishments or rules.
 Permissive parents also tend to give their children whatever they want and hope that they are appreciated for their accommodating style.
-Other permissive parents compensate for what they missed as children, and as a result give their children both the freedom and materials that they lacked in their childhood.
-Baumrind's research on pre-school children with permissive parents found that the children were immature, lacked impulse control and were irresponsible.
+Other permissive parents compensate for what they missed as children, and as a result, give their children both the freedom and materials that they lacked in their childhood.
+Baumrind's research on pre-school children with permissive parents found that the children were immature, lacked impulse control, and were irresponsible.

 Children of permissive parents may tend to be more impulsive and as adolescents may engage more in misconduct such as drug use, "Children never learn to control their own behavior and always expect to get their way."
-But in other cases they are emotionally secure, independent and are willing to learn and accept defeat.
+But in other cases, they are emotionally secure, independent, and are willing to learn and accept defeat.
 They mature quickly and are able to live life without the help of someone else.

 From a 2014 study, the teens least prone to heavy drinking had parents who scored high on both accountability and warmth.
 So-called 'indulgent' parents, those low on accountability and high on warmth, nearly tripled the risk of their teen participating in heavy drinking.
-In contrast, 'strict parents' or authoritarian parents—high on accountability and low on warmth—more than doubled their teen's risk of heavy drinking.
+In contrast, 'strict parents' or authoritarian parents—high on accountability and low on warmth—more than doubled their teens' risk of heavy drinking.